palantir/conjure/readme2.md

 - Supports incremental adoption from existing JSON/HTTP servers
 - Devs don't have to think about low-level JSON wire format
 - Think in domain language - Abstract away your low-level JSON wire format
+- Expressive language to model your domain (enums, union types, maps, lists, sets)
+- Ergonomic/idiomatic client and server interface
+- Helps devs preserve backwards compatibility (old clients can talk to new servers)

 ## Example